 Most of the time, it is way overpriced.
 The second thing I notice is the lack of knowledge the ones behind the counter have on the sport.
 Most importantly, safety.
 The last thing is the lack of “restrictions” on the buyers.
 Because of that, those that have no intention of playing paintball will purchase these inexpensive markers and cause grief by shooting houses, cars, and other things like that.
 Even to the extent of shooting unprotected people.

 Paintball is one of the safest sports as compared to many other non-violent sports as reported by insurance companies.
 Including golf!
 In fields that have a good amount of staff, safety is instructed before games have started.
 From then on, these rules are enforced throughout the day.
 Most of the specialized paintball gun shops will show new owners of their new “toys” how to work it.
 Most importantly, the safety devices.

 Goggles are the main safety features of paintball.
-Unlike the first days of paintball where only woodshop goggles were used, today’s players’ sports goggles that protect eyes, face, and ears.
-Only goggle systems made for paintball blog safety tips are allowed.
+Unlike the first days of paintball when only woodshop goggles were used, today’s players’ sports goggles protect the eyes, face, and ears.
+Only goggles systems made for paintball blog safety tips are allowed.

 All other forms of eye protection should not be used.
 Paintballs travel at high, yet safe speeds.
 But for the unprotected eye(s), this can cause permanent blindness.
 In my time, I have seen a few one-eyed paintball players.
 Since goggles are the main source of protecting your eyes, care should be given to ensure that they will not fail.

 Remember that use only goggles made for paintball are to be used.
 These are made to withstand several close-range impacts of paintballs.
 Inspect your goggle system the night before when you get your gear together.
 When carrying your gear, best to carry your goggle system separately from the rest of your paintball equipment.